dginst/crypto-index/README.md

 * if, trying to fix a series as described above in the second point, the code finds out that just one exchange has the values for a certain Crypto-Fiat pair, the file will put a 0-values array for all the missing date;

-Once the data is manipulated and the series has been homogeineized, everything is converted in USD values using the above descripted exchange rates.
+Once all the series have been homogeineized everything is converted in USD values using the above descripted exchange rates.

+The final step is the computation of single price for each cryptocurrency:

+* the daily price of the single coin in the single exchange is the volume weighted average of the prices of the selected coin for each fiat pair

+* the daily price of the single coin is the volume weighted average of the prices of the selected coin in each exchange

 # 3) Index Computation